GenesiAI/PluginsApi/Api/Readme.md

 This TXT record is used by Let's Encrypt to verify domain ownership.
 #### 1.2 Verify Domain Ownership
-Go on [godaddy's genesi.ai dns page](https://dcc.godaddy.com/manage/genesi.ai/dns) and add a TXT record with the name and value provided by Certbot. press ENTER in Certbot to continue the process. it should say something like:
+Go on [godaddy's genesi.ai dns page](https://dcc.godaddy.com/manage/genesi.ai/dns) and add a TXT record with the name and value provided by Certbot.
+Wait 2 mintues than press ENTER to continue the process. it should say something like:

 ``` bash